 And there you have it!
 6 things every product based businesses website needs.
 Now put these tips and tricks into practice and sit back and watch the sales role in.

 Looking for more website tips and tricks?
-Grab a copy of my Website Worksheet below.
+Grab a copy of my Wellness Website Workbook below.
 It will help you get clear on your business goals so that you can align them with your brand + website strategy.
 You’ll be all set to build a website that connects with the right people and brings in more money.